 Plantar fibromatosis is a disorder of unknown origin.
 It is basically a herniation of the plantar fascia through its outer covering known as the aponeurosis.
 Some speculate that it is the result of tiny tears in the plantar fascia, which then undergo rapid repair, and actually over repair the area.
 This leads to thickened nodules ranging in size from .5cm to 3.0cm in diameter.
 They can then invade the dermis of the skin and sometimes the flexor tendons on the bottom of the foot making them appear even larger.
 These nodules may lay dormant for years only to rapidly increase in size in a very short period of time.

 Note the nodular lesion in the picture below.

 Plantar fibromatosis tend to occur more in men than women and in 25 percent of the cases are seen bilaterally.

 Typically, patients will present to the office more out of concern about the lump rather than pain, but these growths can be painful.
 If the nodules are not painful the treatment of choice is to leave them alone.

 Sometimes an MRI may be helpful in an effort to show the true extent of the fibroma (red arrow) and whether or not it is pressing on adjacent tissue.

 If, however, there is pain conservative management is indicated.

-Orthopedic padding around the area in the shoe to keep pressure off the plantar fibroma.
+Orthopedic padding around the area in the shoe to keep pressure off the bump on the bottom of the foot.
 An orthotic can be very helpful in two ways.
-One is to keep the plantar fascial ligament from overstretching, which is considered by some to be an aggravating factor, plus the orthotic can be built in a certain manner to keep pressure off the lesion.
+One is to keep the plantar fascial ligament from overstretching, which is considered by some to be an aggravating factor, plus the orthotic can be built in a certain manner to keep pressure off the growth.
 There are many soft materials which can be used as a top cover on the orthotic to protect the growth.